-- Start with users, not the data.
-As first, try to understand the goal of end-users.
-If you can realize this for sure, you will create a most useful dashboard.
+- Start with users, not the data; try to understand end-users goals.
+If you can realize this, you will create a most useful dashboard.
 What is this all mean in practice?
-Go and talk to the users and try to understand the scope.
-Try to build a dashboard that is not in constant need of updates!
-Because of this, you can cut development costs.
+Try to understand the user’s scope.
+Build an Excel dashboard that is not in constant need of updates.
+So you can cut development costs.

 - Don’t flood the user with unwanted information.
-You should seek that the dashboard is useful for them.
-You can even create such custom views.
-Filter data and display the relevant information only, as well.
+Instead, you should seek that the dashboard is useful for them.
+Then, create custom views, filter data, and display the relevant information.

-- Use visualization and create a clean Excel dashboard.
-Charting prospects are almost endless.
+- Use visualization and create a clean dashboard.
+Charting prospects are endless.
 That’s where data visualization comes into play.
-Use simple charts if you want; most useful to use a gauge, bullet, and variance charts.

-- Improve Excel Dashboard UI and UX: Build a menu and control your dashboard from the ribbon!
-Add a dependent help using tooltips to improve user experience.
+- Improve Dashboard UI and UX: Build a menu and control your Excel dashboard from the ribbon.
+Add tooltips to improve user experience.

 To-do list if you are using large data tables:

 - Freeze Top Row: Keep the first row of the table visible while you scroll down!
-Use the Freeze Panes feature to keep the information always on the top — like table headers with column names.
+Use the Freeze Panes feature to keep the information on top — like table headers with column names.

 - Enable Horizontal Scroll: Use this function if you have large data sets and have the main data in the first column.
 Go to the View Tab and choose the ‘Freeze first column.’

 - Apply row styles: Frequently, we lose focus when browsing large tables.
 Use table-style formatting to keep our eyes on the main content.

 - Use the GROUP and UNGROUP functions to drill down into details.